MohammadAmini1998/MohammadAmini.github.io/_pages/about.md

 Moreover, I have published a [respective paper](https://sudo-boris.github.io/publication/2022-Arena-Bench) at the IROS conference and in the Robotics and Automation Letters (RA-L) journal.

 ## 📜 Reimplementing and Reproducing Papers
 I have experience with independent research.
-I have implemented theOutlier Detection through Null Space Analysis of Neural Networks paper and reproduced the original results by running and tracking experiments.
+I have implemented the Outlier Detection through Null Space Analysis of Neural Networks paper and reproduced the original results by running and tracking experiments.

 To accompany this work, I have submitted a full guide to the **Github** page communicating the paper's theory and my results.